NotRayy01/Cull-Storage-Manager/README.md

 5. **Recycle Bin**: Manage your Recycle Bin directly from the app to permanently free up that reclaimed space.

 ---

-## 💻 Development Setup

-If you want to build Cull from source or contribute to the project:

-### Prerequisites
-- Node.js (v16 or higher)
-- npm

-### Build Instructions

-- Soon

 ## 📝 License